UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 - STATE OF THE PROJECT: ON GOING -

-All the code is free to use and experiment with, but this github account should be mencionned as wll as the other developers mencioned (johnpierre, ...).
+All the code is free to use and experiment with, but all github accounts stated bellow should be mencionned.
-Project made by Henrique dos Santos Teixeira, João Pedro Gouveia Ferreira, Pedro Pereira.
+Project made by Henrique dos Santos Teixeira (UShouldRun), João Pedro Gouveia Ferreira (johnpierre), Pedro Pereira (PedroPeras).

 # SPIDER LINE 4 #